Mike Thiessen

 Mike Thiessen is an American football coach and former player.
 He currently serves as the assistant head coach, offensive coordinator, and quarterbacks coach at the United States Air Force Academy.
-He has spent his entire coaching career at with Air Force Falcons football.
+He has spent his entire coaching career with Air Force Falcons football.

 Playing career

 Football

 Thiessen played quarterback for the Air Force Falcons from 1997 to 2000.
 He was a two-year starter, and a team captain as a senior.
 Also as a senior, Thiessen led the team in rushing with 713 yards (10 touchdowns), while throwing for 1687 yards (13 touchdowns).
 He was named the Mountain West Conference offensive player of the year in the fall of 2000.

 Baseball

 Thiessen played centerfield for Air Force as well.
 Along with his senior season in football, he was an All-American baseball player.
 He has held, or holds, ten Air Force Academy records.

 After graduation in 2001, Thiessen was a 42nd round draft pick of the Arizona Diamondbacks in 2001.
 He played in 27 games with the Yakima Bears “A” team and led the squad with a .308 batting average.
 His first military assignment was at Luke Air Force Base, Ariz., working in the 62nd Fighter Squadron.
 He entered the World Class Athlete Program and played with the Lancaster JetHawks, an advanced A affiliate of the Diamondbacks in 2003.
 He hit .278 with five homers and 42 runs scored in 85 games.
 Following that season, he returned to Luke and worked in personnel.